 19. Image Reviewer and Photo Editor

 Do you have an eye for execution and detail?
 Then maybe working as a freelance image reviewer or editor is your calling.
 These positions require some experience but are perfect for individuals with a creative flair, and they can be completed 100% online.

 20. Closed Captioner

 Are you a visual learner?
 Can you type quickly and accurately?
 Then consider working from home as a closed captioner.
 In this position, you’ll view video clips and transcribe the audio portion into text — no phone work required!
 Here are a few hiring companies to check out.

-Virtual assistants perform various administrative tasks like answering email, data entry, blog management, bookkeeping, editing, proofreading, marketing, research — and the list goes on and on.
+Virtual assistants (VAs) perform various administrative tasks like answering emails, data entry, blog management, bookkeeping, editing, proofreading, marketing, research — and the list goes on and on.
 The services that you offer will all depend on your skills, experience, and education.
 There may be an occasional phone call that you need to make, but for the most part, this position is phone-free!

-If you have a Bachelor’s Degree and you would enjoy reading student essays and short answers on tests, becoming an online test scorer may be your calling.
-Most of these positions are seasonal with part-time hours — look at these companies for openings.
+If you have a bachelor’s degree and you would enjoy reading student essays and short answers on tests, becoming an online test scorer may be your calling.
+Most online test-scoring jobs are seasonal with part-time hours — look at these companies for openings.

 24. Graphic Designer

-If you’re skilled at Photoshop and have a creative flair, you can work from home as a freelance graphic designer.
+If you’re skilled in using platforms like Photoshop and Canva and have a creative flair, you can work from home as a freelance graphic designer.
 From logos and branding materials to building websites and creating social media content — there are a wealth of opportunities for the taking.

 Did you know that each service a doctor provides to a patient has a unique billing code?
 And did you know these billing codes must be used when doctors bill insurance companies?
 If helping doctors and medical professionals file claims sounds appealing, medical billing and coding may be your path to working from home.
 You will need specialized training, which you can complete in 4-6 months through an online program like CareerStep.